ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 #### TODO3

+In this section, you are required to define the `equivalent` function in `lab4\src\BSTUtils.py` which checks the two BSTs are equivalent in terms of the containing (key, value) pairs while disregarding the differences between tree structures.

-Following the approach of `insert`, write **Metamorphic Properties** tests for `delete` and `union` respectively to identify one bugs in `\bugs\bug3.py`.
+Based on your implemented `equivalent` function, you are required to come up some metamorphic properties for the operations `delete` and `union` respectively in `lab4\test\test3.py` to identify one bug planted in `\bugs\bug3.py`.

-For `delete`: To verify the outcome of the delete operation, one may establish a relationship between `delete.insert` and `insert.delete` by **adding an insert**.
-That is, by inserting before and after the deletion, one can determine whether the tree structures are equivalent.

-For `union`: To verify the outcome of the union operation, one may establish a relationship by **adding an insert**. **Please note that we have not introduced bugs into the union, but the metamorphic properties of this union are prone to errors in implementation.
-Correct properties will not detect bugs.**

-After that, Run the following command to detect whether the two bugs in `lab4\bugs\bug3` concerning `delete` and `union` have been identified.
+After that, you can run the following command to confirm whether your properties can help find one bug planted in `lab4\bugs\bug3.py`.
+Note that we only planted one bug in `delete`, and `union` is correct and does not have bugs.
+If your properties find some bugs in `union`, you may need to carefully check whether your property is correctly defined.

 ```python
 lab4\tests$ make test3